 - Create Webhook - Click "Webhooks" then "New Webhook"

-- Configure Webhook - Name your webhook (e.g., "Build Bot"), select the target channel, and optionally upload an avatar
+- Configure Webhook - Name your webhook (e.g., "Build Bot"), pick a channel, and optionally add an avatar

-- Copy Webhook URL - Click "Copy Webhook URL" and store it securely
+- Copy Webhook URL - Click "Copy Webhook URL" and store it safely

 Sending Messages via Webhook